Pediatric Dental Services

 Pediatric Crowns for Baby Teeth

 If you have a baby tooth with decay, the usually restorative option is a white filling.
 If the decay is extensive, a crown may be recommended.
 There are few options when it comes to crowns for baby teeth.
 For back baby teeth there really is nothing better than the good ole' stainless steel crowns.
 They are relatively easy to do and last till the teeth normally fall out.
 Since they are in the back, cosmetics is not as much of a concern.
-They are available for the front teeth and work quite well.
+There are all zirconia crowns for front teeth that offer aesthetic value.

 SPACE MAINTAINERS